Sankofa: Interactive Installation

 IG: PEL4157

-“Kevin Aviance” 2023, oil on canvas
+“Kevin Aviance” 2023, Oil on Canvas

 • Kevin Aviance is a well-known LGBTQ+ figure.
 He was active in the underground club scene as a club personality and music entertainer.
 A few years ago, Kevin was badly gay-bashed on the Lower East Side coming out of a gay bar.
 The beating was so brutal, he had to have his jaw wired and, after healing, he moved to Florida and dropped the Kevin Aviance persona altogether.
 Yet he would eventually persevere and rise back up.
 He has since moved back to NYC (Harlem, as a matter of fact), and one of his self-created, self-promoted songs from the 90's is currently sampled on Beyonce's "Renaissance" album providing Kevin with a renaissance of his own.